 What’s your favorite memory?

 Very few things beat watching baby alligators hatch or pulling handfuls of migrating salamanders out of pitfall traps.

 What is an interesting fact about you?

 I worked for a small zoo after I earned my undergraduate degree.
 I had the opportunity to play with wolves, hand feed swamp wallabies, and wrangle cattle daily.

 What are your plans after graduation?

-What advice would you give to an aspiring graduate student?
+What advice would you give to an aspiring graduate student interested in ecology?